ubc-lib-geo/development-of-vancouver-maps/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}
+{% include feature/jumbotron.html objectid="https://www.vancouverarchives.ca/wp-content/uploads/MAP359.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection;About Koerner Library" %}
+{% include feature/nav-menu.html sections="About the Collection;About the Author;About Koerner Library" %}

 ## About the Collection